fission-codes/spec/dialog/README.md

 ## 2.5 Query Engine

 PomoDB has no specified query language.
-Instead, an intermediate representation based on the relation algebra, named [PomoRA](pomo_db/pomo_ra.md), is defined.
+Instead, an intermediate representation based on the relational algebra, named [PomoRA](pomo_db/pomo_ra.md), is defined.

-An OPTIONAL Datalog variant, named [PomoLogic](pomo_db/pomo_logic.md), is described, along with an [algorithm](pomo_db/pomo_ra.md#4-compilation-from-pomo-logic) for translating it to PomoRA.

 Implementations MAY define their own user-facing query language, but they are RECOMMENDED to treat PomoRA as a common compilation target for all such languages.

-TODO: Talk about compiling SQL to PomoRA too.
-That should probably be another linked spec, but I should tackle one thing at a time.

-This IR is then compiled to a form suitable for being evaluated by an implementation-defined runtime.
-An OPTIONAL dataflow runtime, named [PomoFlow](pomo_db/pomo_flow.md), is described, but implementations MAY implement a simpler runtime, such as one based on semi-naive evaluation.

-TODO: Should we describe a simple specification for semi-naive evaluation yet, or just link to some resources?
-We'll definitely want to specify that too, at some point, but I'd prefer specifying one target to start, so we can launch sooner.
+An OPTIONAL Datalog variant, named [PomoLogic](pomo_db/pomo_logic.md), is also described, along with an OPTIONAL runtime for PomoRA, named [PomoFlow](pomo_db/pomo_flow.md).

 ## 2.6 Storage